microsoft/Web-Dev-For-Beginners/2-js-basics/3-making-decisions/README.md

 let a = 2;

 switch (a) {
   case 1:
-        a = 'one';
+    a = "one";
     break;
   case 2:
-        a = 'two';
+    a = "two";
     break;
   default:
-        a = 'not found';
+    a = "not found";
     break;
 }
 console.log(`The value is ${a}`);
 ```

 ✅ Test your understanding of this code and the following code by running it in a browser console.
 Change the values of the varaiable a to change the returned `console.log()`.

 ## Logical Operators and Booleans